IF YOU ARE NOT FINDING SOME PROBLEMS WITH SMALL AND SAFE EXPERIMENTING

 I have had a number of clients telling me that motivation is a problem.
-Too often this manifests in procrastination.
-The theory, here, is that we delay action when we cannot find the simplest and quickest safe experiment to complete.
+Too often this manifests in procrastination, putting it off.
+The theory, here, is that we delay action when we a simple and quick safe experiment is not on hand.
 The task simply looks too large and daunting.

 If it would evidently take longer, then skip over it or allocate it to an action box, if you do that kind of thing.
 When you review your work after the five minutes is up, your in-box will be emptier.
 More importantly, several tasks will have been completed quickly.

-Take any one stopper and look for the smallest, concrete task that would help you overcome the same thinking it. see if there are other small steps that might help further.
+Take any one stopper and look for the smallest, concrete task that would help you overcome the stopper.
+See if there are other small steps that might help further.
 Apply the same thinking to any other stoppers.

 When completed, review your list and decide on two or three small tasks that are do-able and a higher priority.
 Set a time limit within which to complete each of those priorities.
 At a later date, review again and notice what was achieved and what was further delayed.

-Consider what it was that made it easy to complete the finished tasks and what stopped you, again, from finishing a priority task that was of your own design.
-Notice whether you are self-critical or what other excuses are made for the inaction.
+Consider what it was that made it easy to complete the finished tasks and what stopped you finishing a priority task of your own design.
+Notice whether you are self-critical or you offer other excuses for the inaction.

-Consider whether the task could benefit from an even smaller safe experiment.
-Look for the smallest outcome possible and go on repeating the experiment until you have achieved what you want.
+Consider whether that task could benefit from an even smaller safe experiment.
+Look for the smallest outcome possible, and go on repeating the experiment until you have achieved what you want.

 This is not an easy area to work on.
 Finding some concrete and do-able experiment works against us as our ‘spirit’ is a rather elusive and ‘unconcrete’ part of our being.
 We can visit contemplation, yoga, mindfulness and other disciplines such as QuiGong.
 Such activity – if activity is the right name for it – can focus our attention above and beyond our bodies as well as the space and time we currently inhabit.